awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 + Your existing network must allow inbound traffic over the default RADIUS server port \(1812\) from the AWS Directory Service servers\.
 + The usernames between your RADIUS server and your existing directory must be identical\.

-For more information about using AD Connector with MFA, see [Enable Multi\-Factor Authentication for AD Connector](ad_connector_mfa.md)\.
+For more information about using AD Connector with MFA, see [Enable multi\-factor authentication for AD Connector](ad_connector_mfa.md)\.

 ## Delegate privileges to your service account<a name="connect_delegate_privileges"></a>